 Broccoli hardly needs any introduction as one of the healthiest vegetables commonly eaten around the world today.
 This cruciferous plant is absolutely packed with vitamins and minerals.

-The mineral content of broccoli is also remarkable, with a containing a good amount of calcium, iron, manganese, magnesium, phosphorus, potassium and zinc.
+The mineral content of broccoli is also remarkable, with good amounts of calcium, iron, manganese, magnesium, phosphorus, potassium, and zinc.

 And although it doesn’t feel like it, broccoli averages about 89% Water by weight, meaning this is another great choice for helping to keep your flock hydrated on warm, hot days.